Tonight I needed some fresh air, so I went for a walk under the stars.

 As I walked past rows of dimly lit houses, thousands more families of insects sang into the night air, as if to say,

 I looked up and saw the looming shadows of trees.
-They seemed to turn slightly and lean over me as I walked, but I passed by them unnoticed.
+They turned slightly and leaned over me as I walked, but I passed by them unnoticed.

 Beyond the jagged edges of the trees I could see the stars, and a faint glow of the moon.
 The scale of its canopy was immense.